 It’s simple: In normal form a bipod will be about 1/2 way between the muzzle and the butt of the rifle.
 By adding a BipodeXt from Accuracy Solutions you’ll move your bipod forward by from several inches to a couple feet.
-This takes the pivoting load off of the fulcrum and puts it all to one side of the fulcrum meaning that it takes a larger motion on the butt side to make the same change in the muzzle direction than it used to.
+This takes the pivoting load off of the fulcrum and puts it all to one side of the fulcrum meaning that it takes a larger effort on the butt side to make the a change in the muzzle direction than it used to.
 You could even (and I do) extend your bipod out a few inches (or quite a number of inches on <24″ barrels) in front of your muzzle making the system as rock stable as it could possibly be.
-Just to ram the point home I’ve included videos of me talking about and using it on multiple rifles.

-I could spend all day telling you about every detail and if you want me to, drop me a line at firstname.lastname@example.org and tell me.
+I could spend all day telling you about every detail and if you want me to, drop me a line at firstname.lastname@example.org and ask me.
 If on the other hand you’re willing to accept that someone that knows what they’re talking about is telling you that with one gadget your groups will shrink, your hits will increase, your misses will decrease, you’ll have more fun and you’ll not have to spend a HUGE amount of money to get there from here.
 Usually I’d call that snake oil but it’s not and I’ve taken a year of using the thing to be 100% sure.
 It doesn’t even matter what position you want to shoot from, the BipodeXt will help you get more stable when properly utilized.
-It can’t not because geometry and trigonometry are what its leveraging (pardon the pun) and you can’t make numbers work 2 ways.
+It can’t not because trigonometry is what its leveraging (pardon the pun) and you can’t make real numbers work 2 ways in 1 equation.
 1 equation always yields 1 answer.

 So, now I can say without a hint of gun writer contrivance or the slightest prevarication that this is the best 300-500 bucks you’ll spend on your long range shooting rig.
 You will thank me later.
 If I didn’t know it’s helping me I wouldn’t take the extra effort to hump it around all day at my monthly precision rifle match (it’s a hiking match, any weight reduction is good).
 I leave the thing on my rifle full time because there’s no good reason to remove it given the benefits I get from it.
 I’m sure you’ll see things the same way in very short order.